microsoft/NLU.DevOps/docs/Train.md

-# Training an NLU service
+# Training an NLU model

-The NLU.DevOps CLI tool includes a sub-command that allows you to train an NLU service from generic utterances.
+The NLU.DevOps CLI tool includes a sub-command that allows you to train an NLU model from generic utterances.

 ## Getting Started